-The City shall reimburse the cost of taxi-style fare including a fifteen percent (15%) gratuity per fare to and from places of business, hotels, airports, or railroad stations in connection with official activities and meals.
-Taxi-style transportation is permitted only when suitable and more economical services are not reasonably available.
+Taxi-style or ride-share transportation is permitted only when suitable and more economical services are not reasonably available or when there may be safety issues related to using other forms of transportation.
+The City shall reimburse the cost of taxi-style fares including a fifteen percent (15%) gratuity per fare to and from places of business, hotels, airports, or railroad stations in connection with official activities and meals.
 Whenever available, Employees must attempt to use complimentary hotel/motel shuttle services.